hegemonic/requizzle/README.md

     + `extras.after`: A function that returns text to insert after the module's source code.
 + `infect`: Determines whether child modules are infected with the same changes as the parent module.
 Set to `true` to force child modules to inherit your changes.
 Defaults to `false`.
-+ `requirePaths`: An array of additional paths to search for required modules.
++ `requirePaths`: Additional paths to search for required modules.
 For example, if `requirePaths` is set to `['/usr/lib/junk/modules']`, and you save a JavaScript module at `/usr/lib/junk/modules/mymodule.js`, you can require the module as `mymodule`.

+    You can provide an array of paths, which will be searched before the default module paths, or an object with the following properties:

+    + `requirePaths.before`: An array of paths to search before the default module paths.
+    + `requirePaths.after`: An array of paths to search after the default module paths.
+Use this property if you want the module to use its own local dependencies when possible, then fall back to the additional paths if necessary.

     By default, the require path is not changed.

 ## Examples ##